Grilled Chicken Southwest Salad

 This Southwest chicken salad is inspired by an old menu item from Lake Park Diner in Naples, Florida and I always loved that it was a bit different in a really fresh way.
 Since I could only get it one week a year, I recreated it at home and you’re going to love it!
 It’s…

-🌽 Big flavor: Between the homemade dressing, the taco-spiced beans, creamy avocado, cheese, and grilled chicken, there is tangy, creamy, crunchy, and zesty in every bite!
+🌽 Bold & zesty: Between the homemade dressing, the taco-spiced beans, creamy avocado, cheese, and grilled chicken, there is tangy, creamy, crunchy, and zesty in every bite!

-🍗 Filling and protein-packed: This salad is enough for a main meal, thanks to the chicken, beans, avocado, and cheese.
+🍗 Filling & protein-packed: This salad is enough for a main meal, thanks to the chicken, beans, avocado, and cheese.

-🥗 Perfect dinner salad: We love this meal in the spring and summer months – no cooking inside needed, so long as you have a grill!
+🥗 Perfect for spring & summer: We love this meal in the warmer months – no cooking inside needed, so long as you have a grill!

-💪 Nutritious and satisfying: We have protein, fats, fiber, veggies, and flavor – all play a role in making a salad satisfying.
+💪 Nutritious & satisfying: We have protein, fats, fiber, veggies, and flavor – all play a role in making a salad satisfying.

-🕒 Quick to make: Ready in about 35 minutes or prep the chicken, beans, and dressing ahead and you can have a meal in minutes.
+🕒 Ready in 35 minutes: Or prep the chicken, beans, and dressing ahead and you can have a meal in minutes.

 This one surprised me.
 I’m trying to eat healthier and really enjoyed all the flavors.
 So happy to try something new and delicious too! –Gayle